-Shooting case referred to police watchdog
+Promise over shooting case investigation

 In 1991 a judge at Bristol Crown Court cleared Mr Alliss's neighbours, ruling there was no case to answer, and a civil claim for damages against them was also rejected.

-A Gloucestershire Police spokesman said the case had been referred to the IOPC "for their consideration".
+A Gloucestershire Police spokesman said: "'The chief constable concluded the meeting by promising Bob that he would ask the professional standards department to re-refer the case to the IOPC for their consideration."

 Previously the force said it would act if new and compelling evidence was uncovered but a review last year did not find any.